-It is also important to review your AML Risk Assessment to make sure that your Solicitors Regulation Authority (SRA) may want to see your assessment of your business and your business will not go wrong with compliance.
+It is also important to review your AML Risk Assessment to make sure that your Solicitors Regulation Authority (SRA) may want to see your assessment of your business, and your business will not go wrong with compliance.

 The key risk indicators for global governments are:

 The money laundering risk assessment requires defining the key risk indicators mentioned above, measuring risk factors, and allocating the findings to a risk range.
-The alternative risk range should generally be 5 levels; Very Low, Low, Medium, High, and Very high values should be used.
+The alternative risk range should generally be five levels; Very Low, Low, Medium, High, and Very high values should be used.
 The findings of the money laundering risk assessment will result in individual risk scores for each KRI, as well as the total risk score, which is the compound or general risk offered by the business.

 During the risk assessment throughout the application, the following issues should be made;

 Accordingly to Customer Due Diligence procedures, companies have to implement risk assessment to their customers.
 The most common method used for risk assessment is a sanction, PEP, and adverse media screening.
 With the development of technology, manual risk assessment methods lost their function and created a waste of time.
 Our product, AML Name Screening Software, provides sanction, PEP, and adverse media screening service.
 You can contact us to meet your AML and KYC obligations during the customer onboarding and monitoring process with Sanction Scanner.